boazbk/tcs/lec_01_introduction.md

 ## Algorithms beyond arithmetic

 The quest for better algorithms is by no means restricted to arithmetical tasks such as adding, multiplying or solving equations.
-Many _graph algorithms_, including algorithms for finding paths, matchings, spanning tress, cuts, and flows, have been discovered in the last several decades, and this is still an intensive area of research.
+Many _graph algorithms_, including algorithms for finding paths, matchings, spanning trees, cuts, and flows, have been discovered in the last several decades, and this is still an intensive area of research.
-(For example,  the last few years saw many advances in algorithms for the _maximum flow_ problem, borne out of surprising connections with electrical circuits and linear equation solvers.)
+(For example,  the last few years saw many advances in algorithms for the _maximum flow_ problem, borne out of unexpected connections with electrical circuits and linear equation solvers.)
 These algorithms are being used not just for the "natural" applications of routing network traffic or GPS-based navigation, but also for applications as varied as drug discovery through searching for structures in gene-interaction graphs to computing risks from correlations in financial investments.

-Google was founded based on the _PageRank_ algorithm, which is an efficient algorithm to approximate the "principal eigenvector" of (a dampened version of) the adjacency matrix of web graph.
+Google was founded based on the _PageRank_ algorithm, which is an efficient algorithm to approximate the "principal eigenvector" of (a dampened version of) the adjacency matrix of the web graph.
 The _Akamai_ company was founded based on a new data structure, known as _consistent hashing_, for a hash table where buckets are stored at different servers.
 The _backpropagation algorithm_, which computes partial derivatives of a neural network in $O(n)$ instead of $O(n^2)$ time, underlies many of the recent phenomenal successes of  learning deep neural networks.
 Algorithms for solving  linear equations under sparsity constraints, a concept known as _compressed sensing_, have been used to drastically reduce the amount and quality of data needed to analyze MRI images.
-This is absolutely crucial for MRI imaging of cancer tumors in children, where previously doctors needed to use anesthesia to suspend breath during the MRI exam, sometimes with dire consequences.
+This made a critical difference for MRI imaging of cancer tumors in children, where previously doctors needed to use anesthesia to suspend breath during the MRI exam, sometimes with dire consequences.

 Even for classical questions, studied through the ages, new discoveries are still being made.
 For example, for the question of determining whether a given integer is  prime or composite, which has been studied since the days of  Pythagoras, efficient probabilistic algorithms were only discovered in the 1970s, while the first [deterministic polynomial-time algorithm](https://en.wikipedia.org/wiki/AKS_primality_test) was only found in 2002.